bernaferrari/FigmaToCode/README.md

 - Gradients (unsupported by Tailwind, todo in Flutter)
 - Line/Star/Polygon (todo.
 Rectangle and Ellipse were prioritized and are more common)
 - Identify buttons
-- The source code is fully commented and there are about 30 "todo"s there
+- The source code is fully commented and there are around 30 "todo"s there

 ### Tailwind limitations

 - **Width:** Tailwind has a maximum width of 256px.
-If an item passes this, the width will be set to `w-full` (unless it is `w-1/2`, `w-1/3`, etc because of the parent).
-This is usually a feature, but be careful: if everything in your project is huge, the plugin's result might be less than optimal.
+If an item passes this, the width will be set to `w-full` (unless it is already relative like `w-1/2`, `w-1/3`, etc).
+This is usually a feature, but be careful: if most layers in your project are larger than 256px, the plugin's result might be less than optimal.
-- **Height:** The plugin avoids setting the height whatever possible, because width and height work differently in CSS. `h-full` means get the full height of the parent, but the parent **must** have it, while `w-full` doesn't require it.
-During experiments, avoiding a fixed height, in most cases, brought an improved responsiveness.
+- **Height:** The plugin avoids setting the height whenever possible, because width and height work differently in CSS. `h-full` means get the full height of the parent, but the parent **must** have it, while `w-full` doesn't require it.
+During experiments, avoiding a fixed height, in most cases, brought improved responsiveness and avoided nondeterministic scenarios.

 ### Flutter limits and ideas

 - **Align:** currently items are aligned inside a Row/Column according to their average position.
 Todo: find a way to improve this.
-- **Unreadable code:** code is not formatted, but even [dartpad](https://dartpad.dev/) offers a format button.
+- **Unreadable code:** output code is not formatted, but even [dartpad](https://dartpad.dev/) offers a format button.
-- **Stack:** in some cases, a `Stack` could be replaced with `Container` and `BoxDecoration`.
-Find these cases and optimize them.
+- **Stack:** in some simpler cases, a `Stack` could be replaced with a `Container` and a `BoxDecoration`.
+Discover those cases and optimize them.
-- **Material Styles**: possible optimization, find if current text size, color, and weight match any material text style.
+- **Material Styles**: texts could be matched to existing Material styles (like outputting `Headline6` when text size is 20).
-- **Identify FlatButtons**: instead of outputting `Container` or `Material`, it could identify specific buttons and help the user.
+- **Identify FlatButtons**: the plugin could identify specific buttons and output them instead of always using `Container` or `Material`.

-### Webpack vs Rollup
+### How to build the project

 The project is configured to be built with Webpack or Rollup.
-The author couldn't find how to correctly configure Svelte in Webpack, so Rollup was added.
-But Rollup is a lot buggier than Webpack and crashes regularly in watch mode for Typescript files.
-So, if you are going to edit only Typescript, I reccommend sticking with Webpack.
+The author couldn't find a way to correctly configure Svelte in Webpack, so Rollup was added.
+But Rollup is a lot less stable than Webpack and crashes regularly in watch mode when editing Typescript files.
+So, if you are going to work only Typescript, I reccommend sticking with Webpack.
 If you are going to make changes in the UI, you **need** to use Rollup for now.

-## Issue Tracking
+## Issues

+The Figma file for this README and icon is also open!
+[Check it here](https://www.figma.com/file/8buWpm6Mpq4yK9MhbkcdJB/Figma-to-Code).
 It is hard to work alone.
-I took decisions thinking how it would benefit the majority of people, but I can, and probably will, be wrong, many times.
+I took decisions thinking about how it would benefit the majority of people, but I can (and probably will!) be wrong many times.
 Found a bug?
 Have an idea for an improvement?
-Feel free to [add an issue](../../issues).
+Feel free to [add an issue](../../issues) or email me.
 Pull requests are also more than welcome.